kristianmandrup/require-magic/README.markdown

 The following example code demonstrates how to use the Require DSL

 <pre>
-require 'require_me' # include both the static require helpers and the DSL require language require 'require_dsl'  # alternatively only include require_dsl (the DSL language)
+require 'require-dsl'  # to include the Require DSL language only

 Folder.enter 'mira' do |folder| # enter subfolder 'mira' `# from new location, enter a subdir`